-In the few months of the year we get in Hong Kong where the humidity dies down and we can enjoy some cooler weather, there’s nothing more comforting than hot pot.
+Hot pot hits the spot, especially on cold winter days.
 Served to the table, simply pick from a variety of ingredients (including meats, vegetables and seafood), and cook in your choice of soup base for some classic Chinese comfort food.
-For those who are yet to sample the delights of hot pot, there’s no time like the present!
-And luckily for existing fans of this sociable form of cuisine, Hong Kong has no shortage of decent hot pot restaurants.
-The hard part is deciding where to go, so that’s why we’ve done the heavy lifting for you, and rounded up the best hot pot restaurants in Hong Kong.
+Hong Kong has no shortage of decent hot pot restaurants.
+The hard part is deciding where to go, which is why we’ve done the heavy lifting for you, and rounded up the best hot pot restaurants in Hong Kong.

-This eatery has been included in the Michelin Guide’s Bib Gourmand listings for multiple years, which is a pretty good starting point.
-One of the most talked-about hot pot spots in Hong Kong, Megan’s is famous for thinking outside the box (or pot as it may be!) and experimenting with a quirky array of fusion broths, including a tomato and crab soup with a soufflé finish, as well as a fresh lobster borsch.
-And it’s not just the broths that are unusual, you can also choose to indulge in some ostrich fillet for your hot pot along with more conventional meats, fish and vegetables.
+Included in the Michelin Guide’s Bib Gourmand listings for multiple years, Megan’s Kitchen is one of the most talked-about hot pot spots in Hong Kong, Megan’s is famous for thinking outside the box (or pot as it may be!) and experimenting with a quirky array of fusion broths, including a tomato and crab soup with a soufflé finish, as well as a fresh lobster borsch.

 Bonus points: Servers bring a choice of sauces to your table, so you can pick and choose which condiments you want to accompany your meal.

-Delicious noodle joint by day (hence the name!) and hot pot heaven by night, Shing Kee Noodles could be mistaken for an art gallery thanks to its quirky decor, featuring an eclectic mix of vintage furnishings cluttering every wall and shelf.
-With more than 30 soup bases to choose from (all prepared MSG free), and an equally lengthy selection of ingredients, including its famous deep-fried beef curd sheets and yuba rolls, it’s definitely worth the trip to Sha Tin to give this place a try.
+Delicious noodle joint by day and hot pot heaven by night, Shing Kee Noodles could be mistaken for an art gallery thanks to its quirky decor, featuring an eclectic mix of vintage furnishings cluttering every wall and shelf.
+With more than 30 soup bases to pick from (all prepared MSG-free), and an equally lengthy selection of ingredients, including its famous deep-fried beef curd sheets and yuba rolls, it’s definitely worth the trip to Sha Tin to give this place a try.

 Shing Kee Noodles, Shop 5, Lek Yuen Estate Market, Sha Tin, New Territories, Hong Kong, 2692 6611

 As the name suggests, this spot sometimes combines booze with your soup base for added flavour.
-“The Drunken Pot” on the menu is a good choice for the indecisive, or if you just want to try it all – serving up five different soup bases in one copper pot.
+“The Drunken Pot” on the menu is a good choice for the indecisive, or if you just want to try it all, as it gives you five different soup bases in one copper pot.
 The restaurant also has a good selection of cocktails.